How to Make a Collage of Shapes

 With TurboCollage, you can make a collage of shapes without any design expertise.

-In this post, we will show you how to make two different types of collage of shapes:
+In this post, we will show you how to make two different types of collages of shapes:

 1. Where different photos use different shapes, and

 2. Where all photos use the same shape.